quanzw99/RandomNote/README.md

 *Just For Fun!
 Please Enjoy!*

-This respository is to documenting the fragmented or systematic knowledge I accumulate while coding.
+This repository is to document the fragmented or systematic knowledge I accumulate while coding.